microsoft/vscode-docs/docs/getstarted/settings.md

   // Controls whether to use `.gitignore` and `.ignore` files when searching for files.
   "search.useIgnoreFiles": true,

-  // Whether to use the PCRE2 regex engine in text search.
-This enables using some advanced regex features like lookahead and backreferences.
-However, not all PCRE2 features are supported - only features that are also supported by JavaScript.
-  "search.usePCRE2": false,

   // Controls whether to open Replace Preview when selecting or replacing a match.
   "search.useReplacePreview": true,

 // HTTP

   // The proxy setting to use.
-If not set will be taken from the http_proxy and https_proxy environment variables.
+If not set, will be inherited from the `http_proxy` and `https_proxy` environment variables.
   "http.proxy": "",

-  // The value to send as the 'Proxy-Authorization' header for every network request.
+  // The value to send as the `Proxy-Authorization` header for every network request.
   "http.proxyAuthorization": null,

   // Controls whether the proxy server certificate should be verified against the list of supplied CAs.